You are here

 Full-Day Kindergarten Information

 C.R.S.
 22-32-119.
 Kindergartens.
-(1) A board of education shall establish and maintain kindergartens in connection with the schools of its district for the instruction of children one year prior to the year in which such children would be eligible for admission to the first grade.
-Said board may prescribe courses of training, study, and discipline and rules and regulations governing such kindergarten programs.
-Said kindergartens shall be a part of the public school system, and the cost of establishing and maintaining them may be paid from the general school fund.
+(1) A board of education shall establish and maintain full-day or half-day kindergarten educational programs in connection with the schools of its district for the instruction of children one year prior to the year in which the children would be eligible for admission to the first grade.
+A board may prescribe courses of training, study, and discipline and rules governing the kindergarten educational programs.
+The kindergarten educational programs must be a part of the public school system, and the school district must pay the cost of establishing and maintaining the kindergarten educational programs from the general school fund.

 See below for some important legislation regarding full-day kindergarten in Colorado.

 (1) (a) The general assembly hereby finds and declares that:

 (I) Rigorous research proves that full-day kindergarten is an effective way of improving a child’s academic performance;

 (II) Research shows that children who have academic success are less likely to drop out of school and more likely to graduate from high school and enter an institution of higher education, leading them to higher-paying jobs that provide for a strong economy in the state;